At least 3 dead after tubers go over dam

 "We're going to stay positive that we can do a rescue rather than a recovery, and we're going to stay positive until we find otherwise," he said.

 The search area stretches from the Duke Energy plant to the Virginia border.
-Multiple agencies are helping and the efforts to bring the remaining tubers home continue Friday morning.
+Multiple agencies are helping and the efforts to bring the remaining tubers home continue Friday.

+Sheriff Page said area churches are providing rescue crews with water and food.

 This is a developing story.
 We will bring you the latest updates as we know more.